Monday, 3 December 2018

 Arches on the first floor.
 (22.07.2018.)

-Now, something about Bhai Lalu ji or Lalo ji, after whom this important and historical gurdwara was named.
-On a website Sikhiwiki; the following introduction to Bhai Lalu ji is given:
+Now, a few words about Bhai Lalu Ji, or Lalo Ji, after whom this important and historical gurdwara was named.
+On the website SikhiWiki, the following introduction to Bhai Lalu Ji is given:

 Bhai Lalo earned his living by honest work.
 He was born in 1452 at the village of Saidpur (Pakistan).
 His father's name was Bhai Jagat Ram of the 'Ghataura' surname pertaining to the carpenter clan, now known as Ramgarhia.
 Bhai Lalo was nearly seventeen years older than Guru Nanak.
 When Lalo saw two holy men coming towards him, he put aside his work and spread a bed for them and went to get some lunch for them.